Joljol-Yahya/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display lines containing the pattern of root
+echo Display the number of lines that contain the pattern